 Pomeranian training and exercise needs

-They also have a very thick Arctic spitz-style coat that can cause them to overheat too quickly in hot weather.
+They also have a thick Arctic spitz-style coat that can cause them to overheat too quickly in hot weather.

 Labrador Retriever training and exercise needs